Actual Expansion of Copper Solution

 What is Actual Expansion of Copper?

-The actual expansion of Copper formula is defined as the difference between real expansion and contraction due to compressive stress and is represented as AEc = αT*ΔTrise*Lbarc/E*Lbar or Actual Expansion of Copper = Coefficient of Thermal Expansion*Temperature Rise*Length of Bar-Compressive Stress on Bar/Young's Modulus Bar*Length of Bar.
-The Coefficient of Thermal Expansion is a material property that is indicative of the extent to which a material expands upon heating, Temperature Rise is the increment in temperature of a unit mass when the heat is applied, Length Of Bar is defined as the total length of the Bar, Compressive Stress on Bar is the force that is responsible for the deformation of the material such that the volume of the material reduces & Young's Modulus Bar is a mechanical property of linear elastic solid substances.
-It describes the relationship between longitudinal stress and longitudinal strain.
+The actual expansion of Copper formula is defined as the difference between real expansion and contraction due to compressive stress and is represented as AEc = αT*ΔTrise*Lbarc'/E*Lbar or Actual Expansion of Copper = Coefficient of Thermal Expansion*Temperature Rise*Length of Bar-Compressive Stress on Bar/Young's Modulus Bar*Length of Bar.
+The Coefficient of Thermal Expansion is a material property that is indicative of the extent to which a material expands upon heating, Temperature Rise is the increment in temperature of a unit mass when the heat is applied, Length of Bar typically refers to the physical measurement of the bar along its longest dimension, Compressive Stress on Bar is the force that is responsible for the deformation of the material such that the volume of the material reduces & Young's Modulus Bar is a measure of the stiffness of a material.
+It quantifies the relationship between stress and strain in a material under tension or compression.

 How to calculate Actual Expansion of Copper?